TCroasdale/Simple_PyGame_Engine/docs/InputManager.md

  **Keyword arguments:**

  id -- The ID assigned to the control.

+ **Raises:**

+ ControlDoesntExistException -- When id has not been assigned to a control.

  ---
 <div id="get_control_pressed"></div>